-Component Description MAJOR Increments when there are changes in functionality, file formats, configs, or deprecated functionality.
-MINOR Ticks when new functionality is added.
-MAINTENANCE Increments with standard bug fixing, maintenance, small features and enhancements.
-HOTFIX A release for a critical defect impacting a customer.
-A hotfix release is de- signed to be 100% compatible with the release it fixes (that is, a release with same MAJOR.MINOR.MAINTENANCE version) TIMESTAMP Proprietary build timestamp.
-TAG Identifier that corresponds to precise code used in the release.
+Component Description Minimum Verification MAJOR Increments when there are any backward-incompatible changes in functionality, file formats, client network formats or configuration; or when deprecated functionality is removed.
+May introduce major new functionality or include internal improvements that introduce major behavioral changes.
+Megacert MINOR Increments when functionality is added in a backwards-compatible way, or when functionality is deprecated.
+May include internal improvements, including internal improvements that introduce minor behavioral changes or changes to network formats used only by the AMPS server (such as replication).
+Megacert MAINTENANCE Increments with standard bug fixing and maintenance.
+May introduce behavioral changes to fix incorrect behavior, to enhance performance, or to enable a feature to work as intended.
+May include internal enhancements that do not introduce behavioral changes.
+Kilocert HOTFIX A release for a critical defect impacting a customer.
+A hotfix release is designed to be 100% compatible with the release it fixes (that is, a release with same MAJOR.MINOR.MAINTENANCE version).
+May introduce behavioral changes to fix incorrect behavior.
+May document previously undocumented features or extend surface area to improve usability for existing features.
+Cert TIMESTAMP Proprietary build timestamp. (does not af- fect verifica- tion level) TAG Identifier that corresponds to precise code used in the release. (does not affect verification level)